monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

-At its simplest, `Observable` is a replacement for your regular
+At its simplest, an `Observable` is a replacement for your regular
 [Iterable]({{ site.scalaapi }}#scala.collection.Iterable)
 or Scala
 [Stream]({{ site.scalaapi }}#scala.collection.immutable.Stream),
 but with the ability to process asynchronous events without blocking.
-And in fact you can convert any `Iterable` into an `Observable`.
+In fact, you can convert any `Iterable` into an `Observable`.

-But `Observable` scales to complex problems, touching on
+But this `Observable` implementation scales to complex problems, touching on
 *[functional reactive programming (FRP)](https://en.wikipedia.org/wiki/Functional_reactive_programming)*,
-or it can model complex interactions between producers and consumers,
+and it can also model complex interactions between producers and consumers,
 being a potent alternative for
 [the actor model](http://akka.io/).